 FORM PA-M3 PERMIT APPLICATION FOR AUTHORIZATION TO USE NOISE SOURCES a.
 Provide a list of all equipment which has potentially sources of noise (> 85dB) (add additional lines if necessary)

 1. NOISE SOURCES/ LEVELS

 Source Noise Level (dBA) Duration Frequency

-b.
-Provide a plot plan showing location of equipment/ sources with noise levels > 85 dBA c.
-Provide a boundary noise model and/or survey
+List the relevant section/ page numbers in the attachment b.
+Provide a plot plan showing location of equipment/ sources with noise levels > 85 dBA Drawing No.

 2. NOISE CONTROL